kuriboshi/lips/README.md

 this as a learning exercise and to scratch an itch.
 The shell functionality is minimal and serves more as a proof of concept.

+## LISP Dialect

+The LISP dialect implemented doesn't strictly follow any existing LISP implementation or standard.
+It's closer to Interlisp[1] in spirit than Common Lisp[2].
+There are some influences from other dialects such as Scheme[3].

+The interpreter uses shallow, dynamic binding.
+Originally it used a stop-and-sweep garbage collector but now uses reference counting.
+The implementation was heavily influenced by the work of John Allen as published in the book _Anatomy of LISP_[4].

 ## Requirements

 The code requires C++20 and CMake 3.18 or newer.
 The CMakePresets.json